-(5) Unitholders' Transactions
+(6) Unitholders' Transactions

-The Portfolio offers units for sale and redemption of its units at the NAV of Class 6 as of the close of each business day.
+The Portfolio offers units for sale and redemption of its units at the NAV of each class as of the close of each business day.
 The issuance and redemption terms of the Portfolio are consistent with those of the Underlying Funds.
-Refer to Statement of Changes in Net Assets for unitholder activities for the year.